zolantris/ValheimMods/docs/CONTRIBUTING.md

 ## Custom Logging for powershell

 Add this to your powershell profile.
-This will allow your to highlight only logs from ValheimVehicles and ValheimRAFT mods as well as errors.
+This will allow your to highlight only logs from ValheimVehicles and ValheimRAFT mods as well as errors. [(about profiles)](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles)

 These commands are for powershell users.
 If you are running things on linux there are simpler (and similar) commands for syntax highlighting.
 I advise